-8. There are a number of cheap flights to Bulgaria from all over Europe.
+8. There are several cheap flights to Bulgaria from all over Europe.

 9. It’s a relatively safe place to live and work.

-10. There are a number of hospitals and clinics in Bansko, making it a good place to live for those with health concerns.
+10. There are many hospitals and clinics in Bansko, making it an excellent place to live for those with health concerns.

 Cost of living in Bansko